alexanderjophus/formula1/README.md

 ## Notes

-This is being actively developed on twitch :)
+This wass being actively developed on twitch (it may come back) :)